learn-academy-2023-foxtrot/week-6-assessment-tori-calkins/interview-questions.md

 1. As a Rails developer, I am creating an application with a model called Cohort and a model called Student.
 The relationship between these models is that a cohort has_many students, but OOPS!
 I forgot to add the foreign key.
 How can I fix this mistake?
 What is the name of the foreign key?
 Would the foreign key be on the Cohort model or the Student model?

 Your answer: To fix this we would use migration by going into the terminal and using the command $rails g migration cohort_id.
 This will create a migrations file inside the db folder where you would update the change of adding the cohort_id to the inside of the change method.
-The foreign key would be named cohort_id and this key would be updated into the Student model.
+The foreign key would be named cohort_id and this foriegn key would be updated into the Student model because the cohort has the primary key.

-Researched answer:
+Researched answer:  This uodate using migration makes it easier to reference all things involving the tables inside of the database, without the connect it makes it more complex and makes the process of querying more difficult because the relationship between the tables is not there.

 2. Which RESTful routes must always be passed params?

 Your answer: I believe the RESTful routes that must always be passing params is show, destroy, and create methods.

-Researched answer:
+Researched answer: Edit, Delete, and Update are the RESTful routes that always need to be passed params.

 3. Name three rails generator commands.
 What is created by each?